 Below you’ll find a summary of the top 5 community suggestions per question.
-To help us focus our efforts for change, please sign up to our newsletter before October 31st for the chance to vote for your top 5 priorities for action.
+To help us focus our efforts for change, please sign up to our newsletter.

 If Maple Tree Square could change from a car to a people-centric space, what activities would you like to see?